Anduin2017/AnduinOS-Docs/Applications/Download-Tools/Youtube-dl/Youtube-dl.md

 Youtube dl is a command-line program to download videos from YouTube.com and other video sites.

+The source code of Youtube dl is available on [GitHub](https://github.com/ytdl-org/youtube-dl).

+By using it may violate the terms of service of the video hosting sites.
+Please refer to the [YouTube Terms of Service](https://www.youtube.com/static?template=terms) before using it.
+Please refer the [License](https://github.com/ytdl-org/youtube-dl/blob/master/LICENSE) of Youtube dl before using it.
+In case of any violation, the user will be responsible for it.

 To install Youtube dl on AnduinOS, run the following command:

 ```bash